nipponjo/selib/README.md

 ## Basic Use

-The shortest path is `selib.enhance(model_id, wave)`.
+The shortest path is `selib.enhance(wave, model_id)`.
 Pass a mono NumPy waveform at the sample rate expected by the model.
 ```python
 import librosa
 import selib